jaredririe/alexa-apple-guide/README.md

 ### Detailed

+Note: this is an unofficial skill and not affiliated with or sponsored by Apple or MacRumors.

-Picking Apples offers a convenient way to check whether it's a good time to buy a new Apple product.
+Picking Apples (Unofficial) offers a convenient way to check whether it's a good time to buy a new Apple product.
 Through a real-time look at the MacRumors Buyer's Guide, this skill allows Alexa to tell you whether a product is recently updated, in the middle of its release cycle, somewhat out of date, or clearly outdated.

 The MacRumors Buyer's Guide is located at https://buyersguide.macrumors.com/.

-Note: this is an unofficial skill and not affiliated with or sponsored by Apple or MacRumors.

 ### Example Phrases